bbchung/gasynctags/README.md

 # Vim plugin for Gnu Global(gtags) integration
 ## Intro
-gasynctags can add gtags and keep gtags being always updated automatically in background.
+gasynctags can search and add gtags database then keep it being always updated automatically in background.

 ## Why
+[ludovicchabant/vim-gutentags](https://github.com/ludovicchabant/vim-gutentags) provides many features on tags, but I believe "It’s best to do one thing really really well", so gasynctags will just focus on gtags, with very lightweight code.

 ## Requirements